Linda Harrison: Career

+Breaking into the industry

 In New York, Kay and Linda shared an apartment and their mother Ida's credit card.
 Harrison scored some success as a model, but she disliked New York and was homesick for Maryland.
 Less than a year later, she returned home; following her plan to become an actress by winning beauty contests, she entered the 1964 Miss Delmarva beauty pageant as Miss Berlin, and won.
 Harrison followed her 1964 victory by entering the Miss Maryland beauty pageant, a preliminary event to the Miss America pageant, itself the final preliminary event to the Miss International contest, which would be held in Long Beach, California, in mid-June 1965.
 Harrison won the contest over nineteen other girls; that June, as Miss Maryland, she flew to California for the Miss America contest.
-She thought the trip would last for two weeks; bidding farewell to her boyfriend, she scheduled her return home in two weeks, after she was crowned Miss America.
+She thought the trip would last for two weeks.
+Bidding farewell to her boyfriend, she scheduled her return home in two weeks, after she was crowned Miss America.
 But she was first-runner up, not the winner.
 Harrison was "devastated", and so deeply disappointed over losing that she wept backstage.

 Her striking good looks and hourglass figure, however, had gained the notice of Mike Medavoy, then an agent at the General Artist Corporation.
 "You ought to be in pictures," Medavoy told her.
 In August 1965, Medavoy obtained a "personality test" for her at 20th Century Fox.
 No acting was involved; Harrison answered questions directed to her from off-camera, while speaking into the camera on various subjects.
 The test earned her Fox's standard 60-day option agreement, scheduled to expire in November 1965.
 During her 60-day option period, Harrison studied with Fox acting coach, Pamela Danova.

 In October 1965, prior to the expiration of her option, Fox assigned Harrison as the date of studio attorney Harry E. Sokolov for the premiere of The Agony and the Ecstasy.
 She was selected as Sokolov's date because "Harry was from Baltimore."
 Harrison was excited, because it was her first premiere, and because the film co-starred Charlton Heston, who had been her idol since she had seen Ben-Hur.
 At the post-premiere party, which she attended with her studio-assigned date, Harrison was thrilled to meet her longtime idol, Heston, with whom she would soon co-star in Planet of the Apes.
 At the premiere, Harrison met Sokolov's boss, Fox's Vice President in Charge of Production Richard D. Zanuck.
 Zanuck, Harrison said later, was immediately "smitten" and fell "madly in love" with her, and she with him, and they began to date.
 Harrison's acting career, as well as her life, became inextricably intertwined with their subsequent relationship.